-This year’s Annual Jangwa Puja will be held on Saturday, 17 August 2019, from 10am – 12pm.
+This year’s Annual Jangwa Puja will be held on Sunday 23 August 2020, from 10am – 12 noon.
 Registration is now open.
 Chai will be served from 9.20am by donation on the day of the puja.

 What is a Yamantaka Jangwa Puja?

 This is a powerful annual puja performed by Lharampa Geshe Wangchen to benefit both the living and those who have passed away.
 We hold this puja once a year.
-This year’s Annual Jangwa Puja will be held on Saturday, 17 August 2019, from 10am – 12pm.
+This year’s Annual Jangwa Puja will be held on Sunday 23 August 2020, from 10am – 12 noon.
 We invite everyone to take the opportunity to participate in this annual puja.
 We will make prayers for all of the sponsors dedications to be fulfilled in accordance with the holy Dharma.
-Please register in advance, especially any dedications for those who are deceased or for those who are living but not attending the puja, so that we can prepare materials in advance.
-The registration will open approximately one month prior to the puja.
+Please register in advance, by 16 August, especially any dedications for those who are deceased or for those who are living but not attending the puja, so that we can prepare materials in advance.

 Introduction to the Jangwa Puja:

 The first part of the ritual is a purification ritual for the living – purifying all obstacles, illness, disease, etc. If at all possible the living beneficiary should attend the ceremony in person to reap the most powerful effect.
 Anyone is welcome to attend and participate in this.

 The second part of the puja is for the benefit of those who have died anytime in the past: to find perfect human rebirths, purify all negativities, meet the Dharma and qualified Dharma teachers, and be reborn in a pure land.
 This is a wonderful way to do something positive to help those with whom you have a connection who have passed away – family members, relatives, friends, etc.